 BROOKLYN, N.Y. — Employers and a reinsurer of an employee benefit plan on Feb.
 14 tell a New York federal judge that they intend to seek dismissal of home health aides’ class action complaint over allegations they were cheated out of lost wages and benefits (Ynes M. Gonzalez de Fuente, et al. v.
 Preferred Home Care of New York LLC, et al., No. 18-6749, E.D.
 N.Y.).

 WASHINGTON, D.C. — In a District of Columbia federal court dispute over a $26 million arbitration award, reinsurers assert in a Feb.
 13 brief that their motion to dismiss a financial service company’s amended complaint is not an improper “third bite at the apple” despite concerning issues raised in their prior opposition to a motion for leave to amend (Vantage Commodities Financial Services I, LLC v.
 Assured Risk Transfer PCC, LCC, et al., No. 17-01451, D. D.C.).

-NEW YORK — Liquidators for two hedge funds filed a conspiracy and fraud complaint on Nov.
-21 in a New York federal court in connection “with one of the most spectacular hedge fund collapses in recent memory” in which funds with an alleged net asset value (NAV) of nearly $1 billion turned out to not only be insolvent but also to have liabilities between $400 million and $800 million (Martin Trott, et al. v.
-Platinum Management (NY) LLC, et al., No. 18-10936, S.D.
+NEW YORK — In their fraud and conspiracy lawsuit, liquidators for two hedge funds tell a New York federal court in a Feb.
+11 brief that they have asserted specific allegations to withstand motions to dismiss their amended complaint claiming that funds with a net asset value of nearly $1 billion turned out not only to be insolvent but also to have liabilities between $400 million and $800 million (Martin Trott, et al. v.
+Platinum Management [NY] LLC, et al., No. 18-10936, S.D.
 N.Y.).